Waterwise Garden Tips

 disease and water damage.

-Placing a 3-4 inch layer of organic mulch on the soil surface around
+Placing a 3-4 inch layer of organic mulch or rocks on the soil surface around

 3. Repair & Adjust Sprinklers